sampsyo/home/_drafts/fpgaabstraction.md

 The answer doesn’t work metaphorically because it oversimplifies the way people actually use FPGAs.
 The next two definitions will do a better job of describing what FPGAs are for.

-**Definition 2:** *An FPGA is a cheaper alternative to making a custom chip, for prototyping and lower-volume production.* If you’re building a router, you can avoid the immense cost of taping out a new chip for it and instead ship an off-the-shelf FPGA programmed with the functionality you need.
+**Definition 2:** *An FPGA is a cheaper alternative to making a custom chip, for prototyping and low-volume production.* If you’re building a router, you can avoid the immense cost of taping out a new chip for it and instead ship an off-the-shelf FPGA programmed with the functionality you need.
 Or if you’re designing a CPU, you can use an FPGA as a prototype: you can build a real, bootable system around it for testing and snazzy demos before you ship the design off to a fab.

-This is the classic, mainstream use case for FPGAs, and it’s the reason FPGAs exist in the first place.
+Circuit emulation is the classic, mainstream use case for FPGAs, and it’s the reason they exist in the first place.
 The point of an FPGA is to take a hardware design, in the form of HDL code, and to get cheap hardware that behaves the same as the ASIC you would eventually produce.
-Of course everybody knows you’re unlikely to take *exactly* the same Verilog code and make it work both on an FPGA and on real silicon, but it’s not wrong to think of an FPGA as a circuit emulator.
+Of course everybody knows you’re unlikely to take *exactly* the same Verilog code and make it work both on an FPGA and on real silicon, but at least it’s in the same abstraction ballpark.

 **Definition 3:** *An FPGA is a pseudo-general-purpose computational accelerator.* Like a GPGPU, an FPGA is good for offloading a certain kind of computation.
-It’s harder to program than a CPU, but for the right workload, it can be worth the effort: a good FPGA implementation can offer orders-of-magnitude performance and energy advantages over a CPU baseline on certain kernels.
+It’s harder to program than a CPU, but for the right workload, it can be worth the effort: a good FPGA implementation can offer orders-of-magnitude performance and energy advantages over a CPU baseline.

-This is a completely different use case from ASIC prototyping.
+This is a different use case from ASIC prototyping.
 Unlike circuit emulation, computational acceleration is an *emerging* use case for FPGAs.
 It’s behind the recent Microsoft successes accelerating [search][catapult] and [deep neural networks][brainwave].
 And critically, the computational use case doesn’t depend on FPGAs’ relationship to real ASICs: